HumanSignal/label-studio/docs/source/tags/magicwand.md

 `crossOrigin` attribute that a normal DOM `img` tag would have ([reference])(https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/crossOrigin).

-If the image is on a public server or Google/AWS/Azure bucket that is publically readable without any authentication, you should set `crossOrigin` to `anonymous`.
+If the image is on a public server or Google/AWS/Azure bucket that is publicly readable without any authentication, you should set `crossOrigin` to `anonymous`.

 If the image is on a server or a private cloud bucket that requires authentication of any